What is a co-op preschool?

 Will my child go on field trips?

 Yes!
 The two-day class goes on two field trips a year.
 Parents are required to attend.
 The three-day class goes on at least one field trip per month, and only working parents attend.
 Pre-scheduled field trips are included in the tuition.
-We have a partnered with Blandford Nature Center and each class will get to make season trips to explore the nature center.
+We have a partnered with Blandford Nature Center – the two-day class will get to make seasonal trips to explore the nature center, the three-day class will visit once each month.

 How many students are in a class?